 - Staging process is non-intuitive and overly complicated.

 - Repository should utilize a prefix or unique schema for each model so that entities and views do not have to be uniquely named across models.

 - Needs ability to integrate seamlessly with data quality products.
-(DQS has some level of integration with MDS but the integration is overly complex and DQS has significant scalability and functionality constraints as well as not getting upgraded in either 2014 or 2016 Sql Server releases.)
+(DQS has some level of integration with MDS but the integration is overly complex and DQS's days are likely numbered).

 No issues encountered with stability in terms of up time but one of our models won't send notifications just to specific users which appears to be a bug in the interface between MDS and SqlServer SMTP as MDS logs the notification but SqlServer does not log the email send (success or failure).